Biography: Professor Nick Crofts AM

 As a designer and technical director of AusAID's flagship HIV/AIDS program in Asia, ARHP 2002-2007, he was instrumental in building capacity among SE Asian police forces in relation to HIV, and has worked in many settings forging relationships between police and public health.

-Nick founded the Centre for Law Enforcement and Public Health (CLEPH) in 2009 to promote research and collaboration in the intersection of law enforcement and public health; CLEPH convenes an international conference series on Law Enforcement and Public Health, now held annually and in 2021 for the 6th time.
-From the conferences has grown the Global Law Enforcement and Public Health Association, which oversees Special Interest Groups across a wide range of issues: Nick is especially committed to the area police, health, and community collaborations for harm reduction.
+Nick founded the Centre for Law Enforcement and Public Health (CLEPH) in 2009 to promote research and collaboration in the intersection of law enforcement and public health.
+CLEPH convened a first international conference on Law Enforcement and Public Health in 2012; the international conference is now held annually with occasional regional LEPH conferences (e.g. Africa, 2023).
+In 2026 the international conference will be held for the 8th time.
+From the conferences has sprung the Global Law Enforcement and Public Health Association in 2017, which oversees Special Interest Groups across a wide range of issues.
+An African LEPH network has begun, and GLEPHA is working in the Pacific region on a project to build public health policing there.